Juniper/py-junos-eznc/vagrant/puppet/README.md

 Vagrant/Puppet
 =======

-This example uses Puppet to install PyEz with PIP using either PiPy or Git.
+This example uses Puppet to install PyEz with PIP using either PyPi or Git.

 ----------